Excluding Students from Field Trips

 Special Education Field Trip Laws

-No, they cannot exclude your child from a public school sponsored activity based upon their disability.
+No, a school cannot exclude your child from a public school sponsored activity based upon their disability.
 It can’t be because “we don’t have a nurse to go on the trip” or “we’re afraid your son may elope” or any other reason related to their disability.
-I will address discipline in a minute.

-But excluding a child based upon their disability is a solid no. Don’t look for this in IDEA, you won’t find it there.
 It would be a violation of Section 504 of the Rehabilitation Act or ADA, depending on the specific scenario.
 See a lawyer if you cannot resolve this on your own.
 This is not intended to replace legal advice.

 - If they stand firm, or, they say something incredibly stupid like “Well, he can go, but only if you go as his 1:1 chaperone” keep pushing.
 Is he being treated differently than his peers?
 Do all children with special needs have to have a parent?
 No?
 Then they are still violating the law, by treating him differently.
 If they are requiring all disability parents to attend, then the entire group is being marginalized.